DouglasTakada/Pi-Hole/README.md

  - Update the Raspberry Pi by entering **sudo apt-get update**
  - Change password by opening the Raspberry pi terminal and typing and entering **passwd**
  - Change the VNC or SSH to turn it on by entering sudo raspi-config and find **Interfacing Options** then turn on VNC or SSH
- -  - I used this guide to set up VNC: https://www.instructables.com/Setting-up-a-VNC-Server-on-your-Raspberry-Pi/
+  - Here is the hard way: https://www.instructables.com/Setting-up-a-VNC-Server-on-your-Raspberry-Pi/
+  - Here is the easy way: https://www.realvnc.com/en/connect/
- - Now you are going to want to make your Raspberry Pi adress a static adress. to do this you are going to need three things
+ - Now you are going to want to make your Raspberry Pi adress a static address. to do this you are going to need three things
   1. Raspberry Pi IP adress: use command **hostname -I**
   2. Your Wifi Router IP adress: use command **ip r | grep default** (its the very first IP adress given)
   3. Your current DNS IP adress: use command **sudo nano /etc/resolv.conf** (press **Control X** and press enter to exit the file)